-Marcel Halstenberg has competition on the left-hand side of the RB Leipzig defence following the arrival of Manchester City-owned Angelino. bundesliga.com has the skinny on one of Europe’s most creative young full-backs…
+RB Leipzig have a real gem on their hands following the return of Manchester City-owned Angelino on loan for 2020/21. bundesliga.com has the skinny on one of Europe’s most creative young full-backs…

 Club: RB Leipzig (on loan from Man City)